auth0/docs/articles/libraries/auth0js/v8/migration-guide.md

 Alternatively, you could also simply request the metadata in a different way, for example with a rule to add custom claims to either the returned `id_token` or `access_token` as described in the [custom claims](/scopes/current#custom-claims) section of the scopes documentation.

-::: panel-note Function Reference
+::: note
-Note that you can find detailed information about supported methods in the [Auth0.js v8](/libraries/auth0js) documentation, and generated documentation on all methods [here](http://auth0.github.io/auth0.js/global.html) for further reading.
+You can find detailed information about supported methods in the [Auth0.js v8](/libraries/auth0js) documentation, and generated documentation on all methods [here](http://auth0.github.io/auth0.js/global.html) for further reading.
 :::

 ## Initialization of auth0.js